mcisternas/GettingData/Codebook.md

-subject
+subject⋅⋅
-    Subject who performed the activity for each window sample.
+⋅⋅Subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-activity
+activity⋅⋅
-    Activity performed by the subject.
+⋅⋅Activity performed by the subject.
 Can be either: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, obtained from activity_labels.txt

-    Mean feature values presented below are normalized to be on the range [-1,1]
+⋅⋅Mean feature values presented below are normalized to be on the range [-1,1]

-tBodyAcc-mean()-X
+tBodyAcc-mean()-X⋅⋅
-tBodyAcc-mean()-Y
+tBodyAcc-mean()-Y⋅⋅
-tBodyAcc-mean()-Z
+tBodyAcc-mean()-Z⋅⋅
-tBodyAcc-std()-X
+tBodyAcc-std()-X⋅⋅
-tBodyAcc-std()-Y
+tBodyAcc-std()-Y⋅⋅
-tBodyAcc-std()-Z
+tBodyAcc-std()-Z⋅⋅
-    Mean values for each activity of the mean and standard deviation of each 3-dimensional (X,Y,Z) body acceleration signals, drawn from the raw accelerometer signal.
+⋅⋅Mean values for each activity of the mean and standard deviation of each 3-dimensional (X,Y,Z) body acceleration signals, drawn from the raw accelerometer signal.

 tGravityAcc-mean()-X
 tGravityAcc-mean()-Y